CSIS-iLab/new-silk-road/README.md

 Create a virtualenv for the project, then `pip install -r dev-requirements.txt`.

+Memcached note: installation requires pylibmc, which requires that libmemcached be installed on the system.
+If installation fails, you might need to install libmemcached with your package manager, and/or install pylibmc directly in the virtualenv, for example:

+	$ pip install pylibmc==1.5.2 --install-option="--with-libmemcached=/opt/local"

+GEOS and GDAL note: running locally requires that geos and gdal be installed on your system.
+You might need to install them with your package manager.

 You'll need to create a `.env` file with values for `SECRET_KEY` and `DATABASE_URL`, as well a few others; look in `newsilkroad/settings.py` for lines that have `os.getenv` for other environment variables.
 You'll probably want to set `DEBUG=True` in development.

 If you want to test file handling, you'll need to set the various AWS settings for a test bucket.